the-quetzal-community/trademark-license/Readme.txt

-        Community Trademark, verbatim, at the discretion of the Publisher (who may request their removal at any time) on a copy of The Buildable Source being distributed on a Community Contribution Channel without any offensive or objectional additions, and which is not being promoted, featured or construed in any way to be an Official Release, nor as an alternative option to be used in the same way as an Official Release.
+        Community Trademark, verbatim, at the discretion of the Publisher (who may request their removal at any time) on a copy of The Buildable Source being distributed on a Community Contribution Channel, without any offensive or objectionale additions, which is not being promoted, featured or construed in any way to be an Official Release, nor is being framed as an alternative competing option to any Official Release.

 5. Redistributions of This Project may be relicensed under: